 For that goal I’ve designed a 12-week, full-body program that consists of four workouts per week.
 Each workout lasts less than 45 minutes, and the workouts incorporate many cool rings and body weight exercises.
 The HFT program consists of instructional videos for each exercise.
 So when you open the file on your computer or mobile device, all you have to do is click on the name of the exercise and a video immediately pops up of me performing that move.

 Very cool.
 Is there any heavy lifting in the program?
 I’m sure people will get freaked out if they’re not

 Deadlifting or Squatting once a week, ha ha

 CW: Yes, a full-body maximal strength lift is part of one workout per week in the full-body program.
 I feel that you can’t reach your ultimate strength, muscle, and power potential unless you include a heavy deadlift, squat or O-lift as part of the program.

 Or you could do heavy kettlebell swings because that exercise is outstanding for developing posterior chain strength – the missing element in any body weight training program.
 In any case, some type of heavy lifting should still form a portion of any training program.

 CW.
 Thanks BIG time for cranking a Part II for this interview.
 HFT has me fired up and I’ll be honest, I never looked at volume or frequency training in this light, with things like 28 day cycles or simply spending a few extra minutes per day.
 You’re the man.

 CW – My pleasure, Zach.
 This was awesome and I had a blast.
 Once again, if your readers want to check out HFT, it’s on sale now and they get the details HERE

-Category: Articles, freak strength friday, muscle building, old school strength, Q & A, Strength Building, Zach's Workouts Tags: chad waterbury, hft, high frequency training, high volume training, muscle building.
+Category: Articles, muscle building, old school strength, Q & A, Strength Building, Zach's Workouts Tags: chad waterbury, hft, high frequency training, high volume training, muscle building.